pwilmart/Start_Here/README.md

   * [Proteomics meta data](https://pwilmart.github.io/blog/2020/06/07/Sample-keys) - Thoughts about how to describe proteomic experimental designs
   * [Open Search](https://pwilmart.github.io/blog/2020/07/03/Open-search) - Some caveats to Open search data exploration
   * [Soup to nuts](https://pwilmart.github.io/blog/2020/07/12/Soup-to-nuts) - Overview of typical steps in peptide/protein ID pipelines
+  * [How to Excel](https://pwilmart.github.io/blog/2020/07/24/How-to-Excel) - Why I like Excel
+  * [Houston, we have a discrepancy](https://pwilmart.github.io/blog/2020/07/28/Houston-we-have-a-discrepancy) - Thoughts on the discrepancy between MSstatsTMT and my analyses

 ---